-LYFORD, Texas – The Memorial Service for Ronald James “Jimmy” Whitlock is to be at Gracepoint Fellowship in Harlingen on Saturday, May 8, at 10 a.m.
+LYFORD, Texas – The Funeral Service for Ronald James “Jimmy” Whitlock was held at Gracepoint Fellowship in Harlingen on Saturday, May 8, at 10 a.m.

-Jimmy Whitlock was killed in an auto-pedestrian traffic accident on FM 498 in Lyford late Thursday evening.
+Jimmy was killed in an auto-pedestrian traffic accident on FM 498 in Lyford, Texas, late Thursday, April 29, 2021.
 He was 41 years of age.

 Veteran broadcaster Ron Whitlock, Jimmy’s father, said Jimmy’s family would like to thank John Kreidler of Kreidler Funeral Home; Mark M. Talbot, an attorney with The Villeda Law Group, and the many others that have sent food, flowers, and words of condolences, encouragement and support their way.